-9. When warning message is displayed, select "Yes" to reboot the NAS system to free some memory used by the system.
+9. When warning message is displayed, select "Yes" to free some memory used by the system.
 The NAS system will reboot.

-10. Re-login to the system after about 3 minutes, and then select Storage/Share → Volume.
-The NASVG and the default Home volume are created.
+10. Re-login to the system then select Storage/Share.
+The NASVG and the default "home" volume are created.